rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/organise-resources/user.md

 pre: "2. "
 weight: 215
 ---
+A user is a *rapyuta.io resource* that maps to an individual developer on the rapyuta.io platform with a unique login credentials.
 A user can be either in **Invited** state or in **Activated** state.
 They may be an *admin* and are responsible for managing the organization.

 ## Invite User to Organization